cpaas-core/cpaas-go/exercises/blue-hat/README.md

 ...
 ```

-Each line contains an ascii character and its representation in a 5x7 panel.
+Each line is componsed by an ascii character and its representation in a 5x7 panel.
 Here's how each line is structured:

 ```
 ASCII WHITESPACE ENCODING